Napoleon at Leipzig: Scenarios

+Publication history

+Napoleon at Leipzig was designed by Kevin Zucker, with interior artwork by Rick Barber, Larry Catalano, Louis Dumoulin, Charles Kibler, Ted Koller and cover art by Felician Myrbach, and was published by OSG in 1979.
+Clash of Arms (CoA) then bought the rights and published three editions, before OSG regained the rights and published the 5th edition in 2013.
+Counting all editions, over 20,000 copies have been sold.

 Reception

+1st edition (OSG)

 In Issue 78 of Puzzles & Games, Nick Palmer thought that players who liked the simple SPI quadrigame Napoleon's Last Battles "will love this game."
 However, Palmer noted "The trouble is that these pretty advanced leadership rules continue to build on a simple basic structure, and it one plays the full Grand Tactical Game, the effect is top-heavy."
 Palmer concluded by giving the game an above average Excitement rating of 4 out of 5, saying, "I suspect that Napoleon's Last Battles fans will not want to be bothered by all the extra rules."
 Palmer repeated his opinion in The Best of Board Wargaming: the extra layer of command rules "begins to overload the basic system … the game is a shade over-elaborate if all the rules are used".

 In Issue 53 of Moves, Ian Chadwick didn't like the campaign game's Allied victory condition around the destruction of the Leipzig bridge, saying it did not reflect the actual battle.
 He also found many of the darker-colored counters difficult to read.
 But he concluded that overall "this is a good, playable game", and gave the game an "A" for playability, a "B" for historical accuracy, and a "C" for component quality.

 In Issue 21 of Phoenix (September/October 1979), Doug Davies found the game components "physically rather disappointing" but in terms of simulation, playability and enjoyment, "it scores favourable marks."
 At the end of an in-depth examination of the game, he concluded, "All in all this is an excellent game which I would highly recommend.
 It succeeds in its prime objective of illustrating the command system of the Napoleonic era extremely effectively and does it in a style which makes it entertaining and enjoyable to play."

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman called this "a stunningly beautiful game [...] everything is calculated to please the eye."
 He also noted the "excellent historical notes and a good order of battle."
 Freeman was less enthused about the new command control system, saying, "The added command features are interesting, but they do make things top-heavy in that department for what is otherwise a fairly simple system."
 He also noted issues with game balance, saying, "The French seem to do a bit too well.
 Whether this is caused by the system or design bias is difficult to determine, but it takes the edge off what is otherwise a very nice effort."
 Freeman concluded by giving the game an Overall Evaluation of "Good."